Siddhant-k/hugo-perosnal-website/content/home/experience.md

 company_url = "https://anayaenterprises.ca"
 date_end = ""
 date_start = "2020-12-01T05:00:00+00:00"
 description = "Anaya Enterprises provides OEM aftermarket Gears, Castings and also provides custom manufacturing.
 I am currently helping them set-up a sustainable plan and model with a new channel partner.
-The goal is to provide variety of products ready to ship within 24 hours, instead of waiting 12-14 weeks that takes to fulfil manufacturing orders."" location = "Toronto, ON" title = "Engineering Consultant"
+The goal is to provide variety of products ready to ship within 24 hours, instead of waiting 12-14 weeks that takes to fulfil manufacturing orders." location = "Toronto, ON" title = "Engineering Consultant"
 [[experience]]